Enhanced precision bound of low-temperature quantum thermometry via dynamical control: Results

 \section{Results}

-{\bf Model:} An example of our dynamically controlled quantum thermometer (DCQT) is a quantum wavepacket trapped in a potential and subjected to periodic modulation, which is immersed in a thermal bath (Fig. \ref{fig2l}a).
+{\bf Model:} An example of our dynamically controlled quantum thermometer (DCQT) is a quantum wavepacket trapped in a potential and subjected to periodic modulation, while it is immersed in a thermal bath (Fig. \ref{fig2l}a).
 Measurements of the wavepacket after it has reached a steady state provide information about the bath temperature.

-Another example of a DCQT is the internal state of a two-level system (TLS) coupled to a spin-chain bath \cite{ghosh11, ghosh12}.
-The TLS level separation is periodically modulated by a laser-induced AC stark shift and its level population is read out by laser-induced fluorescence (Fig. \ref{fig2l}b).
+Another example of a DCQT is the internal state of either a two-level or a multilevel system coupled to a spin-chain bath \cite{ghosh11, ghosh12}.
+The level separation is periodically modulated by a control field (e.g. a field-induced alternating current Stark shift) and its level populations are finally read out by laser-induced fluorescence in the optical range (Fig. \ref{fig2l}b).
+Many of the advanced thermometers \cite{correa16, brunner17, matteo12, meschke11comparison, raisanen18normal, giazotto08ultrasensitive, giazotto15ferromagnetic} may be adapted to such dynamically controlled operation.